Masthead

 Ilyn Welch

-Ilyn Welch (she/her) resides in the Inland Empire of Southern California with extended family and beloved dogs.
-Her work has been published with PANK, Shotgun Honey, Pomona Valley Review, and in Step Into the Light, a Bag of Bones Press Anthology.
-Connect with @IlynWelch Twitter.
+Ilyn Welch (she/her) is an Inland Empire resident.
+She writes crime stories, horror, and creative nonfiction.
+Her stories have been published with Vautrin, PANK, Shotgun Honey, Pomona Valley Review, in Step Into the Light, a Bag of Bones Press Anthology, and in the 2022 Writing From Inlandia anthology.
+Her debut crime fiction novella SIGNS OF PAIN was published in 2023 by Shotgun Honey.
+Connect with @IlynWelch on Instagram.

 George Wood